intel/intel-extension-for-transformers/README.md

 from transformers import AutoTokenizer, TextStreamer from intel_extension_for_transformers.transformers import AutoModelForCausalLM, WeightOnlyQuantConfig

-# Download Hugging Face GPTQ/AWQ/AutoRound model to local path
+# Download Hugging Face GPTQ/AWQ model or generate model to local
 model_name = "PATH_TO_MODEL"  # local path to model
 woq_config = WeightOnlyQuantConfig(use_gptq=True)   # use_awq=True for AWQ models, and use_autoround=True for AutoRound models
 prompt = "Once upon a time, a little girl"